las-unicamp/pyFTLE/README.md

 ## **CONTRIBUTING**

-When contributing to this repository, please make sure to keep the code well tested.
+When contributing to this repository, please make sure to follow the guidelines from the [CONTRIBUTING file](CONTRIBUTING.md).

-To run the entire test suit, we recommend the following approach:
+We use `pytest` for unit tests.
+To run the entire test suit, we recommend the following command in the base directory of the repository:
 ```bash
 PYTHONPATH=${PWD} uv run python -m pytest
 ```

+---

+## **FUNDING**

+The authors acknowledge Fundação de Amparo à Pesquisa do Estado de São Paulo, FAPESP, for supporting the present work under research grants No. 2013/08293-7, 2019/17874-0, 2021/06448-0, 2022/09196-4, 2022/08567-9, and 2024/20547-9.
+Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) is also acknowledged for supporting this research under grant No. 304320/2024-2.

 ---